shyammanikandan/Walmart_Business_Case_Study/README.md

 ## About Data
 The company collected the transactional data of customers who purchased products from the Walmart Stores during Black Friday.

-**Product Portfolio**

-- The KP281 is an entry-level treadmill that sells for USD 1,500.

-- The KP481 is for mid-level runners that sell for USD 1,750.

-- The KP781 treadmill is having advanced features that sell for USD 2,500.

 ### Dataset features
 | Feature                      | Description |